Things You Can’t Miss in Paihia!

 9. Go Mountain Biking

 There are plenty of biking opportunities around Paihia, from the brand new Waitangi Mountain Bike Park to the Twin Coast Cycle Trail.
 Rent a bike from Paihia Mountain Bikes then hit the downhill trails of varying difficulties in the Waitangi Mountain Bike Park with lots of fun features to tackle along the way.
 For something a bit more chilled, try the Twin Coast Cycle Trail from Opua to Horeke.
+Check out more cycling experiences with Paihia Mountain Bikes on Viator and Tripadvisor.
 If you like mountain biking, then check out The Best Mountain Biking Regions in New Zealand.

 Location: Waitangi Mountain Bike Park, 33 Bayly Road, Waitangi.
 Ask bike operators about transport to or from the Twin Coast Cycle Trail.